 Every person will not experience the same symptoms of arthritis.
 Keeping track of your symptoms can help your specialist make an accurate diagnosis.

-Osteoarthritis of the hip generally interferes with daily activity, making you feel weak.
-Cold weather may also make pain and stiffness worse.
+In general, osteoarthritis of the hip can interfere with your normal daily activity, making you feel weak.
+Keep in mind that cold weather can also affect your hip joints, sometimes causing the hip pain and stiffness you experience to feel worse.

 Since osteoarthritis is a degenerative joint disease, it can gradually cause damage to your hip joint.
 Hip osteoarthritis is typically caused by wear and tear related to aging and tends to worsen over time.

 Your hip joint is your body’s largest weight-bearing ball and socket joint.
 As the cartilage in your hip socket begins to wear down, the ball and socket can start to grind together, leading to pain, inflammation, and making it difficult to move.

 There are several factors that can increase your risk of developing osteoarthritis, including:

 Receiving an accurate diagnosis of your hip arthritis can expedite your pain relief process.
 To make an accurate diagnosis, your doctor will:

 There is no cure for osteoarthritis, but there are treatments that can help to relieve the pain and improve joint function.
 If your hip arthritis is not severe, conservative treatments may be recommended.
 These include:

 If you are experiencing severe hip pain, nonconservative measures may be required, such as:

 At OrthoNeuro, we are dedicated to providing high-quality orthopedic care so that you can receive the pain relief that you deserve.
 Schedule an appointment at one of our offices in Greater Columbus today, or talk to your physician about getting a referral.
 We look forward to helping you feel your best again!